mcorino/wxRuby3/README.md

 ### What wxWidgets features are supported by wxRuby3?

-wxRuby supports almost all of the wxWidgets 3.x GUI API, providing over 600 classes in total. wxWidgets classes that provide general programming support features, such as strings, networking, threading, database access and such are not and will never be ported, as it's assumed that in all these cases it's preferable to use a Ruby library.
+wxRuby supports almost all of the wxWidgets 3.x GUI API, providing over 600 classes in total. wxWidgets classes that provide general and/or non-GUI programming support features, such as strings, networking, threading, database access and such are not and will never be ported, as it's assumed that in all these cases it's preferable to use pure Ruby features.

 If you know of a feature in wxWidgets that you would like to see supported in wxRuby3 you are free to ask but do not **EXPECT** unconditional